 A lot takes place during a typical week at Summer In the Son.
 We get a fair number of good questions, and we thought we would pass along some of those responses to help give you a thumbnail sketch of all things SITS.
 Of course, this list may not answer YOUR particular questions.
 Don’t hesitate to contact us!

-There are 2 power-packed weeks of SITS for the summer of 2018.
-Week one is designed for High School students, and week two is for Junior High students.
+There are 2 power-packed weeks of SITS for the summer of 2019.
+Week one is designed for High School students, and week two is for Junior High and High School students.
 SITS begins Sunday evening and wraps up Friday morning.
 There are main sessions with high energy worship and great speakers, concerts and special events each evening, and some great youth group times built into the fabric of each day.

 Perhaps the best way to get a glimpse of that is to take a look at a typical daily schedule.
 It may change a bit as the planning goes forward, but that is essentially the look of each day.

 One of the phrases we use from time to time is “Where Camp meets Conference.”
 Unique to the Summer in the Son experience are some of the elements of other large conferences (large group worship with “big” sound & production, national talent on the stage, etc) that can blend with elements of the smaller camp environment (intimate group times, dormitory housing, opportunities for afternoon service or recreation).
 We’re a big fan of all those other options, and feel that blending the two make Summer in the Son an experience unlike any other!